eshrinivasan/node-react-express-app/README.md

-# React_Express_App
+# React Express App
-- This repository has the code to support a tutorial that I created on Medium called Create a React FrontEnd, a Node/Express BackEnd and connect them together.
-- This repository can also be used as a starting point (boilerplate), if you whant to create your own React/Express app.
+- This repository can also be used as a starting point (boilerplate), if you want to create your own React/Express app.

 ## About the app
 Actually, there are two separated apps.
 The Client which serves the FrontEnd (using React), and the API (in Node/Express).